-James Galbraith is Lloyd M. Bentsen Jr. Chair in Government/Business Relations and Professor of Government at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, where he directs the Inequality Project.
-Galbraith served in several positions on the staff of the U.S. Congress, including executive director of the Joint Economic Committee.
-Recently, he served as informal advisor to Yanis Varoufakis, Greek Finance Minister (February through July 2015).
-He has authored or co-edited six books and two textbooks, most recently The End of Normal: The Great Crisis and the Future of Growth (2014).
+James Galbraith is Lloyd M. Bentsen Jr. Chair in Government/Business Relations and Professor of Government at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+Galbraith was executive director of the Joint Economic Committee of the U.S. Congress in the early 1980s.
+He chaired the board of Economists for Peace and Security (1996–2016) and directs the University of Texas Inequality Project.
+He is a managing editor of Structural Change and Economic Dynamics.
+From 1993 to 1997, he served as chief technical adviser to China's State Planning Commission for macroeconomic reform, and in 2016 he advised the presidential campaign of Senator Bernie Sanders.
+In 2014, he was co-winner, with Angus Deaton, of the Leontief Prize for Advancing the Frontiers of Economics.
+He holds honorary degrees from the Université Pierre Mendes-France in Grenoble and from the Plekhanov University of Economics in Moscow.
+He has authored or co-edited six books and two textbooks, most recently Welcome to the Poisoned Chalice: The Destruction of Greece and the Future of Europe (2016); Inequality: What Everyone Needs to Know (2016); and The End of Normal: The Great Crisis and the Future of Growth (2014).
 Galbraith writes frequently for policy magazines and the general press, and is a senior scholar of the Levy Economics Institute.
-Galbraith also serves as chair of the Board of Economists for Peace and Security.
 He received an AB from Harvard University, an MA and MPhil from Yale University, and a PhD in economics from Yale University.